tmorrell/AuthorCarpentry/FILES.md

 + assets/* holds any media assets like image files, logos and such used in the website
 + js/* holds any sitewide JavaScripts files

+## special handling

+The following files have a special handline

++ *README.md* becomes *index.html*
++ *nav.md* never renders its own html file as it is included by the shorthand template